humanai-repo/simple-transform/README.md

 # Simple Transform
-Apply a specified transform to given rows in a CSV file
+Apply a specified transform to a CSV file.

+Takes a multi-row CSV file as input and returns a single row CSV file as output.

+Currently word count is the only transform supported.

 ## Example Usage